Saturday, 9 March 2013

 If the intention of the public consultations was to antagonise and demoralise residents, then Limerick City Council can be consider their efforts to be a resounding success.
 The proposed plans were more or less what the BWRA had informed residents of on page 15 of our Christmas Newsletter.

 What we hadn't anticipated was that these proposals would be presented to residents without the inclusion of any recommendations from the National Crime Prevention Office (NCPO).
-From our discussions with the NCPO we have learned these are the same proposals that were recieved by the NCPO in October 2012.
+From our discussions with the NCPO we have learned these are the same proposals that were received by the NCPO in October 2012.
 Requests for additional information by the NCPO in November 2012, such as site maps, went unanswered by Limerick City Council until the end of January 2013.
 The NCPO will present their report to the Office of Regeneration at City Hall on Thursday 28th March.

 Some residents were informed during the consultation that their homes were targeted for demolition.
 Residents were also asked to give their feedback by filling out a form on the day and signing their name to it.
 There were no independent experts on hand to help residents interpret what they were being shown, only Office of Regeneration staff – none of whom have a background in planning.
 Indeed, it was reported to the BWRA that one Regeneration Official was unaware of the area under the remit of the Southside Regeneration Agency, which continues to define the target area.